 e) Fee levels will be reviewed each year.
 Such review might result in fee increases as deemed necessary by the School’s Trustees.
 If the ownership or legal status of the School changes, the School’s rights and obligations under these standard terms and conditions will be deemed assigned to the new entity.
 Parents would be given reasonable notice of any significant proposals or change of policy likely to affect the school community as a whole.

 f) The Standard Terms and Conditions: We believe that these standard terms and conditions reflect the custom and practice of independent schools for many generations.
 The rules about change and about notice and fees in lieu of notice and the other rules set out below are provided in good faith.
-They promote the stability, forward-planning, proper re sourcing and development of the School.
+They promote the stability, forward-planning, proper resourcing and development of the School.
 They help also to protect parents from increases in fees and liabilities caused by the defaults of others.
-Except in relation to fees (which are dealt with by the Headmaster), any waiver is effective only if given in writing by the Headmaster personally.
+Except in relation to fees (which are dealt with by the Proprietor), any waiver is effective only if given in writing by the Proprietor personally.
 The School Rules and Policies, as varied from time to time, are part of these Terms and Conditions.
 Nothing in these standard terms and conditions affects the statutory rights of parents or pupils.